Amazon reveals redesigned 2018 Echo Dot, Echo Plus, and Echo Show

 Unlike more recent versions of Echo speakers, the Echo Dot has been embraced by a number of companies to do more than plug into a wall, as third-party businesses have created devices to mount the Echo Dot to ceilings and walls or add them to portable amplifiers.

 The Echo Dot will be sold for $49, the same price as the first Echo Dot.
 The second-generation Echo Plus announced today also has a mesh exterior and hub for connecting with smart home devices and costs the same as the existing speaker at $149.
+It also comes with a thermometer inside to tell you the temperature in a room.
+When added to a routine in the Alexa app, temperature detection can ensure your air conditioning turns on if it gets too hot or too cold.

 The Amazon Basics Microwave will cost $59 and the Wall Clock, with the ability to set and follow multiple timers, will ship for $30.